Nobody wants bigger government

 Gun Safety

 Most Tennesseans support reasonable regulations that make it harder for children to find guns, criminals to steal guns, and dangerous or unstable people to buy guns.
 Unfortunately too many of our legislators answer only to the gun industry, whose goal is to sell more products.
 Tennesseans—including children—are paying the price.
-Between 2011 and 2021, as our gun laws got looser, the rate of firearm fatalities of Tennessee children increased 180 percent.
-I believe every family deserves to live in a safe, vibrant community free of gun violence.
+Between 2011 and 2021, as our gun laws got looser, the number of Tennessee children killed by gunshot wounds increased 180 percent.
+Every Tennessee family deserves to live in a safe, vibrant community free of gun violence.

 DONATE HERE